Home / ORPAS Application Guide / ORPAS – University of Ottawa

 Decisions are final and not subject to appeal, given the strict nature of the process.
 In addition, owing to the scope of the process and the number of admission applications we receive, we cannot provide any explanations if you have been wait-listed or if your application has been rejected.

-The Admissions Committee and the program director are not authorized to discuss applicant files either before, during or after the admissions process.
+The Admissions Committee and the program director are not authorized to discuss applicant files either before, during or after the admission process.
 A negative note will be added to your file should you seek to communicate with members of the Admissions Committee or the program director.

 Physiotherapy: Additional Information